westplainsdev/quotes-api/README.md

 # Quotes API

-This is a simple Express / NodeJS powered api for web development purposes.
+This is a simple Express / NodeJS powered API for web development purposes.

 This application is CORS enabled, so all endpoints are open to public consumption.
 There is no security on the endponts.